-To really decide if Instagram Pods are worth the effort, I analyzed the Insights of posts AFTER the Instagram Pods, or future posts that I don’t share to Instagram Pods.
+To really decide if Instagram Pods are worth the effort, I analyzed the Insights of posts I don’t share with Instagram Pods.

-After I stopped sharing posts to the Instagram Pods, I posted to our account 1 post per day for 7 days.
+After I stopped sharing posts to the Instagram Pods, I posted once per day to our account for 7 days.

-Obviously all of these were lower than the posts shared to the Instagram Pods.
-That’s what I expected.
+As expected all of these numbers were lower than the posts shared to the Instagram Pods.

-But the real point of the Instagram Pods is to increase engagement, impressions, etc for future posts.
+The goal of the Instagram Pods is to increase engagement, impressions for future posts.